-We’ll run through the basics real quick.
-Your portfolio should include: your CV, a short personal profile, samples of your work, contact details and links to connect with you on social media.
+Your journalism portfolio should include: your CV, a short personal profile, samples of your work, contact details and links to connect with you on social media.

-Now, let’s take a closer look at what work you need to select and how to present it for a job interview.
+Now, let’s take a closer look at what work you need to select for your portfolio and how to present it for a job interview.

 Employers will probably only spend a few minutes looking at your portfolio, especially during the interview, so select your best work.

 You need to detach yourself emotionally from your past work in order to select the most relevant clippings: ask yourself which ones your interviewer will be most interested in seeing.